stakestar/contracts/README.md

 ## To do

- - use fullmath.mulDiv for precision
- - create library with constants?
 - add basic tests for all contracts
 - add very detailed tests for rate
 - add commission logic
 - 2 tokens instead of one?
+- use mulDiv from openZeppelin